hEART 2023

 • If you register as a student, you will need to upload your proof during the registration.
 (Either a student ID card including the academic year, a letter from your supervisor or a registration or attendance certificate).

-We offer four workshops in total, three on Tuesday Sep 5th and one on Friday Sep 8th.
+We offer five workshops in total, four on Tuesday Sep 5th and one on Friday Sep 8th.
 The MATSim User Meeting cost CHF 50 including coffee breaks and lunch.
 All remaining workshops are free of charge.
 More information can be found in the programme.

 The workshops have space limits, we apply a first come, first served principle.